Which of These Chicken Myths Are Actually True?

 The color of the egg affects the nutritional content

 FALSE – Despite what some egg producers have claimed during the years, brown eggs are not healthier than white ones, or vice versa.
-The colour of the shell only depends on the breed of chicken it came from, and will have no impact on taste or nutritional content.
+The color of the shell only depends on the breed of chicken it came from and will have no impact on taste or nutritional content.

 If you chop their heads off, chickens will keep running

 TRUE – Some chickens will indeed keep running after having their head chopped off.
 The pressure from the axe triggers nerve endings in the neck, sending a message back to the muscles telling them to move, without the brain actually being involved.

 The chicken is then moving while actually being dead, but in the case of Miracle Mike, the farmer who tried to kill him aimed a bit high and accidentally left a bit of the brain that chickens keep at the back of their necks.
 This made it possible for Mike to live for another 18 months (!) after his head had been removed.